 Should I contribute to an RRSP, TFSA or both?

-The introduction of the Tax-Free Savings Account (TFSA) in 2009 represented the most important change to the way Canadians save money since RRSPs were launched in the 1950s.
-But the big question on many people’s minds is whether they should contribute to a TFSA, the tried-and-tested RRSP or possibly even both?
+The introduction of the Tax-Free Savings Account (TFSA) in 2009 presented the most important change to the way Canadians save money.
+RRSPs were launched in the 1950s.
+But the big question on many people’s minds is whether they should contribute to a Tax-Free Savings Account (TFSA), the tried-and-tested RRSP, or both?

 But unlike an RRSP, contributions to a TFSA are not tax-deductible, amounts can be withdrawn tax-free at any time, and withdrawn amounts are added back into your TFSA contribution room the following year.

 On a very basic level, looking at your pre-retirement and expected post-retirement marginal tax rates can help you determine how to best allocate your investments.
 If you expect to be in a lower tax bracket during retirement, contributing to an RRSP is generally more beneficial.
 However if you expect your retirement tax bracket to be equal or higher than your pre-retirement tax rate, the TFSA may be more

 Although it’s tempting to settle on a simple rule-of-thumb, the decision to use a TFSA or RRSP is not that simple – your Investors Group Consultant can help you to determine what’s best for you.
 Even if you anticipate having a lower marginal tax rate in retirement, maximizing your RRSP contributions may not always be the most tax- efficient long-term strategy.
 Since RRSP withdrawals (directly or through your Registered Retirement Income Fund (RRIF) or an annuity) increase your taxable income, those withdrawals may affect certain government income-tested benefits and credits such as the Old Age Security benefit and the Age Credit.